 Indra’s Awarehouse, 7904 FM 969 (take MLK Blvd. east of Austin), offers ecstatic dance on Thursday nights, 7:30-10 pm, and Sunday nights, 6-9 pm.
 Randi Southard is the founder. $10.

-Step into Yes, for women only, meets the first Saturday of every month from 10:45 am to 1 pm at the Life in the City sanctuary, 205 E. Monroe, off South Congress.
+Step into Yes!, for women only, meets the first Saturday of every month from 10:45 am to 1 pm at the Life in the City sanctuary, 205 E. Monroe, off South Congress.
+Doors close at 11:15.
 Created and facilitated by 5 Rhythms teacher Lisa DeLand, Step into Yes! includes a facilitated-by-a-dancer creative interlude sandwiched between two 5 Rhythms waves.
 Sliding scale $15-25.

 Note: This is a summary of Phyllis’ return to health after being diagnosed with Type 2 diabetes.
 To read her four-part story, start with Part 1.